Educational Studies (EDUC)

 Post University Transition

-Students will develop representational portfolios in the transition from university into work, graduate studies, and post-university life.
-They will integrate their educational experiences by tracing their intellectual journey through reflective writing and examining artifacts from their undergraduate career.
-Students will prepare for the job search process through developing resume writing, cover letters, job search strategies as well as simulated employment interviews.
-They will investigate graduate school admission, international work and educational opportunities as well as cultivating a professional disposition.
-Students will consider what it means to be educated in the context of leadership roles in their alumni, national, and international communities and will participate in a service-learning project.
+This course equips students in their final years for the transition to professional life or further education.
+Students will compile and examine artifacts from their undergraduate studies to create a digital portfolio showcasing their academic knowledge, skills, and readiness for the next phase of their professional journey.
+They will prepare for the job search process through developing resume writing, cover letters, job search strategies as well as simulated employment interviews.
+They will investigate graduate and professional school admission, international work and educational opportunities as well as cultivating a professional disposition.
+Students will consider what it means to be educated, the future of work, ethical considerations in the workplace, and the cultivation of leadership skills applicable in various community and global contexts.
 Note: Students may get credit for only one of UNIV 4100, LCOM 4100 or EDUC 4100.

 Level: UG